-Windows packages created with the package builder contain a single executable file: FORCEPOINT-ONE-ENDPOINT-x32.exe or FORCEPOINT-ONE-ENDPOINTx64. exe.
+Windows packages created with the package builder contain a single executable file: FORCEPOINT-ONE-ENDPOINTx64. exe.

 If you are installing the Forcepoint Proxy Connect Endpoint only, or a mixed installation package containing Forcepoint Proxy Connect Endpoint and one or more other compatible Forcepoint F1E agents (Forcepoint DLP Endpoint or Forcepoint ECA):